Pyt-logo

 Where is Luzon located?

-The site of Manila also the nation’s capital and a major metropolis are the Quezon City.
-Sitting in the northern part of the entire Philippine Islands’ archipelago the city is surrounded by the Philippine Sea from the east, the Sibuyan Sea from the south, and the South China Sea from its west.
+The site of Manila, also the nation’s capital and a major metropolis, is Quezon City.
+Sitting in the northern part of the entire Philippine Islands’ archipelago, the city is surrounded by the Philippine Sea from the east, the Sibuyan Sea from the south, and the South China Sea from its west.
 The only landmass surrounds the northern part of the island where the Luzon Strait bifurcates Luzon from the stretch of Taiwan.

 Geography of Luzon Island

 The coastline here is 3,000 miles (5,000km) stretching and it has many dents of gulfs and fine bays.
-Lingayen Gulf and Manila Bay sit on its west while the other two, Lamon Bay and Lagonoy Gulf are situated on its east.
+Lingayen Gulf and Manila Bay sit on its west, while the other two, Lamon Bay and Lagonoy Gulf, are situated on its east.
 The meaning of “Luzon” translates to “big light”.
 It refers to one-third of the land area of the Philippines.
 The greatest dimensions here are 460 by 140 miles (740 by 225 km).
-There are important ranges like the Cordillera Central sitting in the north and the Sierra Madre along much of the east coast then the Zambales Mountains which is on the central-western coast.
+There are important ranges like the Cordillera Central sitting in the north and the Sierra Madre along much of the east coast, and then the Zambales Mountains, which are on the central-western coast.
 The streams follow general north-south trails.
 Major rivers include the Cagayan, Abra, Agno, Pampanga, and Bicol.

 History of Luzon Island, Philippines